lenstronomy/lenstronomy/README.rst

 ``lenstronomy`` finds application for time-delay cosmography and measuring the expansion rate of the universe, for quantifying lensing substructure to infer dark matter properties, morphological quantifications of galaxies, quasar-host galaxy decomposition and many more.
-A (incomplete) list of publications making use of lenstronomy can be found `here <https://github.com/sibirrer/lenstronomy/blob/master/PUBLISHED.rst>`_.
+A (incomplete) list of publications making use of lenstronomy can be found `at this link <https://github.com/sibirrer/lenstronomy/blob/master/PUBLISHED.rst>`_.

 The development is coordinated on `GitHub <https://github.com/sibirrer/lenstronomy>`_ and contributions are welcome.